 Water damage accounts for a majority of insurance claims.
 Here are a few tips on how you can prevent damage to your belongings and your home:

-Periodically, keep track of your water bills.
-If you are noticing that your water bill is steadily increasing each month when you have not changed your normal routine, you may have an undetected water leak.
+Inspect your plumbing regularly and repair any leaks right away to avoid larger, more expensive issues.
+If you notice that your water bill is steadily increasing each month when you have not changed your normal routine, you may have an undetected water leak.
 To prevent any water damage, you may also consider purchasing an electronic water leak detection system — you may qualify for a smart home discount on your insurance premium.